Touch-focused facial

 What you'll experience

-Every session is unique, but most appointments follow a full facial arc with massage as the centerpiece, with cleansing and exfoliation supporting the skin barrier, then extended work on the face, neck, and often scalp or décolleté, woven together with cupping, reflexology, or lymph-style strokes where they fit your goals that day.
+Every session is unique, but most appointments follow a full facial arc with massage as the centerpiece, with cleansing and exfoliation supporting the skin barrier, then extended work on the face, neck, and often scalp or décolleté, woven together with cupping, gua sha, reflexology, or lymph-style strokes where they fit your goals that day.

 • Consultation and skin assessment so product choices and pressure match your concerns.